Saraakallio

 I believe the nature of personification of the incarnated Mistress by the Kiukainen culture would have been similar to that of the Comb Ceramic hunting and gathering cultures of Latvia, Lithuania, and Estonia, that developed the runic story person form.
 That is, the personification would have mirrored the original Uralic core ‘cluster of aspects’ of the Mistress, including female gender, advanced age, and rulership over a northern land of the dead.
 It was this personification that Napolskikh relied upon for his Proto-Uralic World Picture and that I drew upon for my ‘hypothetical’ picture of the Baltic runic story person.

 In the Bronze and Iron Ages, through the influence of cultural factors such as the rise of agriculture, her personification in the ‘actualised’ runic story persons and incantation persons of the new proto-farming communities would increasingly have became that of the Louhi we know.
 While Louhi continued to be Mistress of the northern land of the dead, only now located in the land of Pohjola, new facets of her identity came to include, among others, those of powerful shaman, mother of diseases, midwife, healer, and, I will suggest in my next post, goddess of life and death.
-Clearly, the nature and scope of powers of the Mistress was considerably enriched through her personification as Louhi in Finland and Karelia.
+Clearly, the nature and scope of powers of the Mistress were considerably enriched through her personification as Louhi in Finland and Karelia.

 This recalls my earlier statement that the Mistress of the northern land of the dead is a ‘deity in formation’, who is “successively incarnating and becoming personified in various ways in different places and in new cultural settings”.